How to Become a Police Officer in Nebraska

 Police Departments in Nebraska

-Nebraska is a largely rural state, but most towns, even the small towns, have a local police department.
+Nebraska is a largely rural state, but most towns, even small towns, have a local police department.
 In addition to these rural departments, the larger cities of Omaha and Lincoln and their suburbs have sizable police forces that are always looking for qualified and dedicated recruits to join their ranks.
-Those hoping to become officers must meet minimum state standards and those set by a police department.
+Those hoping to become officers must meet minimum state standards and those set by the hiring police department.

 Police Training Academies in Nebraska

 The Nebraska Police Standards Advisory Council (PSAC) runs a main campus for basic law enforcement training, the Nebraska Law Enforcement Training Center (NLETC), which is located in Grand Island.
 The training academy for new troopers hired by the Nebraska State Patrol is also situated on the NLETC campus in Grand Island.
 Individual agencies may require further training for their new recruits beyond the basic academy, or run their own basic academies.
 Police training academies in Nebraska include: